-The Night I Fell in Love with Montreal (It Involved a Drum Circle and a Smoked Meat Sandwich)
+The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

-She was right.
-Not because Montreal is objectively the greatest city in the world.
-But because it's the city I didn't know I needed — a place where joy is treated as a serious pursuit and everyone seems to have agreed, collectively, that life should include more music, more food, and more time sitting in parks.
+Cheap flights make Montreal an easy yes — $180 round trip from New York — but that's not why people come back changed.
+This is the city you didn't know you needed: a place where joy is treated as a serious pursuit, where everyone seems to have agreed, collectively, that life should include more music, more food, and more time sitting in parks.

 The Arrival

-The 747 Express Bus from Trudeau Airport ($11 CAD) dropped me at Berri-UQAM Metro station in about 50 minutes.
-Checked into a small hotel on Rue Saint-Denis in the Plateau ($130 CAD/night) and walked out onto the street.
+The 747 Express Bus from Trudeau Airport ($11 CAD) drops you at Berri-UQAM Metro station in about 50 minutes.
+Check into a small hotel on Rue Saint-Denis in the Plateau ($130 CAD/night) and step out onto the street.

-The first thing I noticed was the murals.
+The first thing you notice is the murals.
 Not small, tasteful accent murals.
 Entire building facades covered in art — a whale swimming up a 5-story wall, a woman's face spanning two buildings, abstract geometric explosions of color.
-This was Block 1 of my walk.
-The street art didn't stop for the rest of the trip.
+That's just block one.
+The street art doesn't stop for the rest of the trip.

 The Bagel Expedition

-Within 30 minutes of arriving, I was standing inside Fairmount Bagel at the counter.
+Within 30 minutes of arriving, you can be standing inside Fairmount Bagel at the counter.
 The place has been open 24/7 since 1919.
 Wood-fired ovens roar behind the counter.
 The bagels come out in batches — smaller and denser than New York bagels, with a honey sweetness from the boiling water.

-I bought a dozen ($8 CAD) and ate two while standing there, hot, with nothing on them.
-The cashier didn't blink.
+Buy a dozen ($8 CAD) and eat two right there, hot, with nothing on them.
+The cashier won't blink.
 This is apparently normal.

-Then I walked five blocks to St-Viateur Bagel.
+Then walk five blocks to St-Viateur Bagel.
 Also open 24/7.
 Also wood-fired.
 Slightly different flavor — a bit less sweet, a bit more char.
-I bought another dozen.
+Buy another dozen.

 The correct answer to "Fairmount or St-Viateur?" is: try both, hot from the oven, and fight about it with someone over drinks later.
 That argument IS the experience.

 Sunday morning.
-I took the Metro to Mont-Royal station and walked up to the park.
+Take the Metro to Mont-Royal station and walk up to the park.
 Frederick Law Olmsted designed this — the same mind behind Central Park — and the Kondiaronk Belvedere lookout at the top has the best panoramic view of Downtown and the St. Lawrence River.
 Free.

 But that's not why people go on Sundays.